 The verb is present tense and is denoting a constant action.
-We must understand that Saint Paul is describing persistent, intentional, deliberate, habitual, and again -- constant -- behavior.
-Scripture is describing a life-style which plans to do these and intends to remain in these.
+We must understand that Saint Paul is describing persistent, intentional, deliberate, habitual, and again --constant -- behavior.
+Scripture is describing a life-style which has rejected faith and turned from Christ.
 All of this is to say that this section of God's Word is NOT describing sins of weakness!
-The Christian will certainly be able to relate to these sins, but not in the sense of embracing them, but in the sense of forsaking them!
+The Christian will certainly be able to relate to these sins, but not in the sense of embracing them, but in the sense of battling them even while knowing that they have committed them.